feadobbati/SR_Unet/README.md

 # SR_Unet
-U-net performing super-resolution of physical and biogeochemical variables on the Northern Adriatic Sea
+U-net performing super-resolution of physical and biogeochemical variables on the Northern Adriatic Sea.